4 months in the Texas Advanced Computing Center (TACC) at the University of Texas at Austin

 The Advanced Computing Training Program is targeted to (eligibility):

 The Program requires full-time participation.
-Applicants should not be enrolled in a Ph.
-D. program, at the time of application.
+Preferably, applicants should not be enrolled in a Ph.
+D. program by the time the training program begins.

 The training program will be aligned with the UT academic schedule for Fall, Spring, or Summer semesters (available online at www.utexas.edu).
 Candidates should choose which semester they are applying to in the application form (see Application and Selection Process below).